Alisha98A/Love-Children-Foundation/README.md

-PROJECT BUTTON on 1228px and higher needs to be positioned more up, right now its outisde of section
+PROJECT BUTTON on 1228px and higher needs to be positioned more up, right now its outisde of section SAME BUTTON needs to be centered on 280px and up

 credits:
 I was stuck on video section.
 Elements didn't move.
 With help from John on tutoring team, I got help to move iframe inside of video container div.
 So that I could target all three elements (video, text and button) into position:flex;.
 Before, iframe container was outside of video container div.